 We wish to tell you that you can bypass Apple Music’s region lock by simply using a VPN, but unfortunately, it doesn’t work that way.

-Apple have gone the extra mile to make sure that its customers can’t simply spoof their location to access geo-restricted content.
+Apple has gone the extra mile to make sure that its customers can’t simply spoof their location to access geo-restricted content.

 However, creating a new iTunes account and linking it to the country you desire seems to work flawlessly.